nolauren/workshops/miami.md

 Let's explore our default layer.
 Click on "photo_dataset_all_raw" -> Style

 Points: They are great, but you need to be careful when the actual location isn't precise.
 Since we are looking at a national scale, this is less of an issue.
 However, if we zoom in, this becomes an issue as we don't have the exact location of many of the photos.
-Labels can be added.
+ - Labels can be added.
 We have way too much data for "Labels", but it is worth noting.
 If you click on it, you can see the options.
-What we can do instead is add a Pop-Up.
+ - What we can do instead is add a Pop-Up.
 Select "Pop-Up" and select the metadata you want to apeear.
 In our case, I am going to select pname, year, and title.
 You can change the name of the title as it will appear in the pop-up here, which we want to do here instead of adjusting our original data.
 If you select the final "Pop-Up Header with URL" and provide a full URL, an image will appear in the header.
-The url column needs to be called "photourl" and the first selected item.
+Let's add this columnt to our data.
+Go back to the data and click "Add Column" and name it "photourl".
+Let's then add the photo for "http://cdn.loc.gov/service/pnp/fsac/1a33000/1a33800/1a33850v.jpg" for CartoID 13 (fsa1992000013/PP).
+We can't leave any previous columns null, so click on them to add space.
+(One more reason to do data adjustments outside of Carto.)
+Carto can be fickle!
+Then, we go back to Layer -> Select Layer -> Pop-Up.
+Let's toggle on photourl and move it ot hte top.
+It much be the first selected item.
 You can also select if you want a user to see the pop-up when they "hover" or "click".
 We picked click becasue of the density of points.

 Hexbin: It suggests the general area but doesn't visually suggest we know the exact location.
 It also helps show photo counts.
 One thing I don't like about Carto is their default color ramp; the lighter the color, the more photos there are.
 Visually, we tend to associate darkness with a higher count, so I'd switch the ramp.
 We can do that by going to color.
 One thing to keep in mind is those who may be color blind.
 I find [this tool](http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) very helpful.
 You will notice that this is the same color ramp we use for Photogrammar.
 Let's pick this green color ramp under Style in Carto.

-- Heatmap: It can be great!
+Heatmap: It can be great!
 Just not for this data set.

-- Legend: You can add aspects as necessary for your project.
+Legend: You can add aspects as necessary for your project.
 To rename the Title, we have to reame the layer.

 Let's make our map points with an appropriate pop-up.
 Then, we can add widgets!